One of the smallest indoor gardening pests, spider mites can also be one of the most devastating to your plants.

 What are the different types of spider mites?

-The most common spider mite family you will come across are of the Twospotted spider mites.
+The most common spider mite family you will come across are Twospotted spider mites, otherwise known as red spider mites.
 These bugs most often infest ornamental and vegetable crops.

 Adult females are around 0.4mm long, while males are slightly smaller.
-They can be recognized by their distinct webbing, which is where they lay perfectly round eggs.
+They can be recognized by their distinct webbing, which is where they lay perfectly round spider mite eggs.

 Twospotted spider mites thrive in hot, dry conditions that often occur in the grow room.
-They can double in population overnight, and usually infest indoor plants by being brought in by growers unintentionally.
+They can double in size overnight, and usually infest indoor plants by being brought in by growers on accident.

 They feed on the plant by biting into plant cells, feeding on the contents inside.
 This will result in leaves showing white specs, eventually turning yellow.